rxaviersantos/rxaviersantos/README.md

 <p />

 <p align="center">

-I am an Information System graduate from Faculdade Pitágoras.
-I am a passionate learner who is always willing to work on technologies.
-I love exploring new technologies and leveraging them to solve real-life problems.
-In addition, I also love connecting with people.
-I am currently studying Javascript, agile methodology and how to work with cloud systems.
+I have a bachelor's degree in Information System from Faculdade Pitágoras.
+I am a passionate learner who is always willing to work on technologies, I love exploring new technologies and leveraging them to solve real life problems.
+I also enjoy interacting and meeting people.
+I am currently studying software testing and agile methodology with Scrum.
 <p />
 <br>